TheBigBookMan/grad-dip/Artificial Intelligence/AI.md

 - **Truth tables**-
 - semantics (model theory) of a formal lanaguge is the study of interpretations, truth functions and models of the language
 - **Proppositional logic**- can be used for problem solving, planning and decision making, as well as reasoning, it helps representing knowledge in mathematical and logical form- can be either true or false
+	- **IMPORTANT**- if there is an implication, the part of the IF is false and the part of the THEN is true, then it will be FALSE, while all else will be TRUE
 	- **Propositional Language**-
 		- is a formal language
 		- alphabet of propositional language includes